 Photo: Jenny Svennås-Gillner, SLU

-Experiences from previous research suggest that cows that are kept with their calf are less likely to eject milk to the milking machine.
-If this is true, the loss of milk in the tank exceeds what the calf consumes.
+Some research projects have already been carried out in this field, for example the doctoral thesis by Sofie Fröberg, but many research questions still need an answer.
+One example is the fact that many cows that nurse their calf seem to not eject milk as well to the milking machine as other cows do.
+This means that the loss of milk in the tank exceeds what the calf consumes.
 However, in the studies that have been published the management of the cows the very first days of lactation is not described in detail.
 We think that there are possibilities to enable milk ejection to both calf and milking machine and that the management routines the first days of the lactation may be important in this.

 The robotic milking is a key factor for the combination of suckling and milking, since robots milk each udder quarter separately.
 It is common that calves prefer front teats and they can therefore be empty at the time of milking, while the hind quarters are full of milk.